Community safety

 If you do not report

-When problems are not reported, they remain unseen. this means the police may direct their attention elsewhere because they prioritise areas where concerns are clearly recorded. reporting is key to making sure your area receives the attention it needs.
+When problems are not reported, they remain unseen.
+This means the police may direct their attention elsewhere because they prioritise areas where concerns are clearly recorded.
+Reporting is key to making sure your area receives the attention it needs.

-How to report
+How to report crime and antisocial behaviour

 Practical tips